Seeking Sarnath: Where the Buddha First Taught Wisdom

 He asked where I would go next.
 “Back to Varanasi,” I said.
 Back we went, and I was dropped off at the place where I was picked up.

 Epilogue: On Religious Defensiveness

-As I travelled through Uttar Pradesh visiting its prominent sites in the coming days, listening and observing in silence, reading the news and social media feed from local groups, I hear something repeated in every place I stopped.
-And that was the echo of grievance, like that carried by the tour guide of Sarnath.
+As I travelled through Uttar Pradesh, visiting its prominent sites in the coming days, listening and observing in silence, reading the news and feed from local social media groups, I hear something repeated in every place I stopped.
+And that was the echo of grievance, like that carried by the tour guide I met in Sarnath.

 Just a latent wound kept festering by remembering a chain of feuds from long ago, that was never quite reconciled.